 Strategy Aghmashenebeli was founded in June of 2016 by Giorgi Vashadze, who had left the United National Movement (UNM).
 During the 2016 parliamentary elections, the party ran as part of the coalition State for a People.
 However, due to the electoral threshold being 5%, and the alliance only obtaining 3.5%, they could not enter parliament.

-The faction ran wihtout a coalition during the 2020 parliamentary elections and since the electoral threshold was lowered to 1%, they were able to obtain 4 seats.
+The faction ran without a coalition during the 2020 parliamentary elections and since the electoral threshold was lowered to 1%, they were able to obtain 4 seats.

 Girchi was founded in 2015, by Zurab Japaridze, Pavle Kublashvili, Goga Khachidze and Giorgi Meladze, who all left the United National Movement (UNM).
 The party is right-wing, stands for classical liberalism, pro-Europeanism and anarcho-capitalism and targets youngsters who want to become politically active.
 It rejects standard party structures and is the first online Georgian faction.